aviatus/dream-case/README.md

 7. Write a custom validation webhook so that if a deployment does not have resource requests specified, it should fail.

 The `cert-manager` used for validation webhook certification for kube api server communication.
 The validation webhook checks the deployment containers and rejects deployments where limits and request are not setted.
 Webhook docker image pushed to `aviatus/validating-webhook`.

+_Note: Some of the items on the list developed on the Kind cluster for time and performance reasons.
+The rest of them natively build up on ec2 instances._